 The ScyllaDB team is pleased to announce the release of Scylla Enterprise 2018.1.7, a production-ready Scylla Enterprise minor release.
 Scylla Enterprise 2018.1.7 is a feature and bug fix release for the 2018.1 branch, the latest stable branch of Scylla Enterprise.
-More about Scylla Enterprise here.
+Learn more about our enterprise NoSQL database solution here.

 Scylla Enterprise 2018.1.7 introduces in-memory tables.
 The new feature, exclusive to the Scylla Enterprise release, allows a Scylla Enterprise developer to define a table as in-memory.
 In-memory tables use both RAM and persistent storage to store SSTables, thus providing lower, more consistent read latency compared to on-disk storage.

 Developers should use in-memory tables only for mostly-read workloads, where read latency is critical, and the size of the data is small.
 Workloads which require frequent writes or updates are not a use case for an in-memory table.
 If in doubt, contact the Scylla support team for more information.

 In-memory tables use a new, proprietary compaction strategy optimized for RAM storage.
 Also note, every in-memory table is mirrored to disk, providing the same level of HA and persistence as on-disk tables.